Literary Agents return for the 2023 Nonfiction Writers Conference!

 Even if you don’t want to pitch your book project to the agents, there is a tremendous amount of value you can gain simply by watching the participating writers and agents in action.
 You will learn how a book pitch works, what makes it sizzle, what captures the interest of agents, and what recommendations they offer for improvement.
 Even if you’re self-publishing, it’s important to understand how the traditional publishing world works so that you can remain competitive.
 We can all learn from what sells well in traditional publishing and gain wisdom from these experienced literary agents!

-About the Literary Agents for NFWC Fall 2021
+Meet the Agents for NFWC 2023

 To participate in Pitch-the-Agents, you must be registered as a Gold, Platinum or VIP attendee and then fill out an application.
 Applications are announced a few weeks prior to commencement of the conference so be sure to register early.